Absolute Vs Relative Accuracy For Drone Surveying - Heliguy

 High absolute accuracy becomes necessary when you need precise coordinates and more in-depth data for comparing data over long periods.

-We advise you to use high absolute accuracy for surveying, mapping, and any mission that requires more specific and sophisticated data, such as georeferenced data, precision architecture, topographical mapping, and projects that require data that meets standardisation and regulation compliance regulations.
+Achieving high absolute accuracy is important for surveying, mapping, and any mission that requires more specific data, such as georeferenced data, precision architecture, topographical mapping, and projects that require data that meets standardisation and regulation compliance regulations.

 Benefits of High Absolute Accuracy